-Work Week: Any period of seven consecutive days chosen by your employer
+Work Week: Any period of seven consecutive days chosen by your employer everything you are owed within 10 working days of your last day of work.

 Year-to-Date (YTD): The total income and total deductions since the start of the current year.
 You may see this on your pay statement.